MicrosoftDocs/SupportArticles-docs/support/power-platform/ai-builder/aibuilder-actions-are-disabled-deactivated.md

 # AI Builder actions are disabled/deactivated

-This article provides steps to activate AI Builder actions
+This article provides steps to activate AI Builder actions.

-_Applies to:_ &nbsp; Other
+_Applies to:_ &nbsp; Other <!--Angie will ask Vivek-Can you be specific?
+I don't see "Other" used in troubleshooting docs.-->

 ## Symptoms

-AI Builder actions are disabled/deactivated
+AI Builder actions are disabled/deactivated.

 ## Cause

 AI Builder can't be used if its actions have been deactivated.

 ## Resolution

-To activate them, the administrator of the environment needs to perform the following steps:
+To activate the actions, the administrator of the environment needs to perform the following steps.

-1. Sign in to the Power Platform Admin Center.
+1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com/environments).

-2. Select the environment where the actions are deactivated and select Settings > Resources > All legacy settings.
+1. Select the environment where the actions are deactivated.

-3. Select Processes from the Settings menu.
+1. Select **Settings** > **Resources** > **All legacy settings**.

+1. From the **Settings** menu, select **Processes**.

-4. Select to display All Processes and activate all the following AI Builder processes:
+1. Select to display **All Processes** and activate the following AI Builder processes.

-IsPaiEnabled
+    - IsPaiEnabled
-Predict
+    - Predict
-PredictionSchema
+    - PredictionSchema
-Train
+    - Train
-QuickTest
+    - QuickTest
-BatchPrediction
+    - BatchPrediction
-ScheduleTraining
+    - ScheduleTraining
-SchedulePrediction
+    - SchedulePrediction
-ScheduleRetrain
+    - ScheduleRetrain
-UnschedulePrediction
+    - UnschedulePrediction
-UnscheduleTraining
+    - UnscheduleTraining
-CancelTraining
+    - CancelTraining
-PublishAIConfiguration
+    - PublishAIConfiguration
-UnpublishAIConfiguration
+    - UnpublishAIConfiguration